 Louis died in from cardiac arrest in 1981.

-Check the video below for his bought with Marciano.
+Check the video below for his fight with Marciano.